ballerina-attic/connectors/gmail/docs/gmail/README.md

 The readMail action helps to Gets the specified message.

 #### Properties
-* messageId - Id of the message to retrieve.
+* messageId (Mandatory)- Id of the message to retrieve.
 * readMail - It is a struct.
 Which contains all optional parameters (format,metaDataHeaders).

     Description for struct parameters,